Atlantic 252: Mid-1990s peak

 Roberts 928 radio, circa early 2000s, with markings for "Atlantic 252".
 (This was uncommon as, by the time Atlantic 252 launched in 1989, fewer new radios still included station name markings.)

-Initially, the station transmitted only from 6a.m. until 7p.m., outside of which listeners were invited to tune to Radio Luxembourg.
-In August 1990, the station extended its broadcasting hours to 2a.m. with post-midnight output being automated under the branding of The Big Mattress.
+Initially, the station transmitted only from 6 a.m. until 7 p.m., outside of which listeners were invited to tune to Radio Luxembourg.
+In August 1990, the station extended its broadcasting hours to 2 a.m. with post-midnight output being automated under the branding of The Big Mattress.
 In September 1991, Atlantic 252 began broadcasting a 24-hour service, although until the middle of the decade, overnight programming continued to be automated.

 The music format consisted of high-rotation mainstream pop and rock music, with influences borrowed heavily from American radio, and through to 1993, a lot of the station's music was drawn from the top part of the US charts.
 The station mixed the best songs from the last few years along with the best songs from the top 40 – this was called "Today's Best Music Variety".
 News summaries were broadcast at 10 to and 20 past the hour during the breakfast show and during part of the drivetime show.
 Commercial Radio and the BBC initially objected to the station, seeing it as a commercial pirate.

+At the peak of its popularity in 1993, Atlantic 252 had six million listeners aged 15+ in the UK and Ireland, but vastly increased competition from local radio stations with similar formats saw this decline yearly.

-However, as UK commercial radio developed and deregulation saw many more stations launching, formats similar to Atlantic's began to appear on FM and Atlantic 252's audience began to decline.
+As UK commercial radio developed and deregulation saw many more stations launching, formats similar to Atlantic's began to appear on FM and Atlantic 252's audience began to decline.
 Attempts at repositioning followed, including "Real Music, Real Radio", when the station attempted to tackle BBC Radio 1's "new music" format.
-At the peak of its popularity in 1993, Atlantic 252 had six million listeners aged 15+ in the UK and Ireland, but vastly increased competition from local radio stations with similar formats saw this decline yearly.